 Things to Do

 There’s a lot on offer in both Singapore and Kuala Lumpur.
 Singapore has a lot of leisure activities like the zoo, night safari and all the fun stuff on Sentosa Island.
+My friend Sharon has put together an amazing guide filled with things to do in Singapore with kids.
 It’s a bit more Westernised feeling than Kuala Lumpur and some say it lacks a bit of charm or feels sterile.
 I don’t agree and think it has it’s charms such as the shop houses around Chinatown.
 Kuala Lumpur has the edge when it comes to iconic buildings.
 The Petronas Towers are beautiful and quite amazing from afar and close up.
 Sure, Singapore has the Marina Bay Sands now but it’s not in the same league as the Petronas Twin Towers.
 There are quite a few fun things to do in Kuala Lumpur… there’s even a theme park inside a shopping mall.
 There are a few popular culture activities like the Batu Caves in KL which Singapore just doesn’t have.

 I’d say this one is a draw.